madmachineio/docs/docs/overview/advanced/mm-sdk.md

 ---
 title: MM SDK
-description: For advanced users, you don't need to install the MadMachine extension.
-You can edit your code wherever you like and use mm sdk to build it into the bin file.
+description: Learn to use mm sdk to build and download your project.
 ---

 # MM SDK